jpakkane/chapterizer/readme.md

 - there are some weird bugs, patches welcome

 - probably only works on Linux because it uses Cairo, GTK 4, Fontconfig et al quite heavily

+- some visual aspects are defined in the code itself rather than the JSON conf file as the current main use case is to generate my own books rather than provide a fully general tool

 ## Building and using

-The program depends on GTK 4 and libhyphen.
-On debianlike distros they can be installed with:
+Add dependencies with:

 ```
-sudo apt install libhyphen-dev libgtk-4-dev
+sudo apt install libhyphen-dev libgtk-4-dev libtinyxml2-dev libvoikko-dev
 ```

 Building is done in the standard Meson way: